gabors-data-analysis/da_case_studies/README.md

 ## Status (25 November, 2022)

-The [Latest release]([https://github.com/gabors-data-analysis/da_case_studies/releases/tag/v0.8.3](https://github.com/gabors-data-analysis/da_case_studies/releases/tag/v0.8.3)) was released in October 2022
+The [Latest release, 0.8.3 "Ethics Gradient"]](https://github.com/gabors-data-analysis/da_case_studies/releases/tag/v0.8.3) was released in October 2022

 We continuously monitor bugs and do regular, if mostly minor updates.